Manage dimensions on custom metadata

 Note

-When the dimension you create is global (for example, Country), select all three event categories instead of having to create a dimension for each type.
+When the dimension you create is global (for example, Country), select all three event categories.
+This way, you won’t have to create a dimension for each type.

 6. Click Add Dimension.

-It can take up to five minutes before the user defined dimension values appear in usage analytics reports.
-The time to generate the data depends on your number of events and your quantity of data.
-The dimension appears in the User defined dimension list and in the list of available dimensions reporting on usage analytics data.
+It can take up to five minutes for the user-defined dimension values to appear in Coveo Analytics reports.
+The data generation time depends on the number of events and the amount of data you have.
+The dimension appears in the User defined dimension list and in the list of available dimensions reporting on analytics data.

 Tip